silviaCerby/gitbook/docs/management/credential_management/vaults/create-a-vault.md

 ---
-description: This article describes how to create a new vault for your workspace.
+description: "This article describes how to create a new vault for your workspace."
 intercom_id: 8376564
 ---